 02.01 Appraise regional program performance in terms of effectiveness and uniformity of ROP implementation pursuant to 10 CFR 1.43(e).

-02.02 Ensure predictable, reliable, and uniform ROP implementation across all NRC regions and in accordance with NRR program office .
+02.02 Ensure transparent, objective, predictable, scrutable, reliable, and uniform ROP implementation across all NRC regions and in accordance with NRR program office policies, programs, and procedures.

-02.03 Determine .
+02.03 Determine whether revisions to ROP policies, programs, or procedures are warranted to promote effective and uniform regional ROP implementation.

 0307C-03 RESPONSIBILITIES AND AUTHORITIES